tsyne/tsyne/test-apps/README.md

 ### For Simple Apps
 - Keep it under 200 lines
 - Use global state sparingly
-- Test with JyneTest only
+- Test with TsyneTest only
 - Refactor if it grows

 ### For Advanced Apps
 - Separate logic from UI
 - Unit test with Jest
-- Integration test with JyneTest
+- Integration test with TsyneTest
 - Follow Model-View-Presenter

 ### For Both